British Open could be postponed

 Ed Farmer, White Sox broadcaster, former pitcher, dies at 70

-Farmer was 30-43 with a 4.30 ERA and 75 saves while pitching for eight teams over 11 seasons.
-He was an All-Star for the White Sox in 1980, when he set a club record with 30 saves.
+A native of Evergreen Park, Illinois, and a graduate of St. Rita High on Chicago's South Side, Farmer was 30-43 with a 4.30 ERA and 75 saves while pitching for eight teams over 11 seasons.
+He was an All-Star for the White Sox in 1980, when he saved 30 games — then a club record.

 Farmer joined Chicago's radio booth on a part-time basis in 1991 and became a full-time analyst in 1992 alongside play-by-play announcer John Rooney.
 He assumed play-by-play duties in 2006 and completed his 29th season in 2019.

 Farmer called perfect games by Mark Buehrle (BUR'-lee) against Tampa Bay in 2009 and Phillip Humber at Seattle in 2012 as well as Hall of Famer Jim Thome’s (TOH'-meez) 500th homer.